stealjs/steal-tools/doc/types/build-options.md

 All available options are listed in the [clean-css documentation](https://github.com/jakubpawlowicz/clean-css#how-to-use-clean-css-programmatically).

 @option {Object} [uglifyOptions] A hash of options to customize the minification of JavaScript files.
-StealTools uses the top-level `minify` function of uglify-js, and the available options are listed [here](https://github.com/mishoo/UglifyJS2#minify-options).
+StealTools uses the top-level `minify` function of terser-js, and the available options are listed [here](https://github.com/terser-js/terser#minify-options).

-For example, to not uglify function names you can use [keep_fnames option](https://github.com/mishoo/UglifyJS2#mangle-options):
+For example, to not uglify function names you can use [keep_fnames option](https://github.com/terser-js/terser#mangle-options):

 ```javascript
 stealTools.build(config, {